 - Gain (+/-) on the Play

-This is going just a little deeper than what the average fan would generally look at and gives the player time to take it in at a quick glance.
-This should give the player a general overview of the situation and what is happening to better understand the details later on.
+This is going just a little deeper than what the average fan would generally look at and gives the player time to take it in at a glance.
+This should give the player a general overview of the situation and what is happening to understand the details better.

 The second view of the play has the player focusing on the deeper details of the play.
 Aspects can include: